 - This primitive is designed as a multi-output high fanout buffer for low skew distribution of the PS clock signals.

 - This primitive is designed as a multi-output clock buffer with an enable, clear, and divide function.
-In addition to MODE attribute setting, setting the BUFGCE_DIV attribute to a value other than 1 will result in further division of the output clock by that factor.
+In addition to the MODE attribute setting, MBUFGCE_DIV uses the same BUFGCE_DIVIDE attribute as BUFGCE_DIV.
+Setting the attribute to a value other than 1 results in further division of the output clock by that factor.